AI Content Farms Are Killing Search

 Be skeptical of generic answers.
 AI content tends to be broad and non-committal.
 Genuine expertise often involves specific claims, strong opinions, and acknowledgment of tradeoffs.
 If content reads like a committee wrote it, AI probably did.

 Block known content farms.
-Browser extensions like uBlock Origin can filter known AI content farms from search results.
+Rewrite to 'known machine-written content farms' or 'content farms that use algorithms'.
 Technical guides on blocking AI content farms show how the "OnlyHuman" filter list specifically targets AI-generated content sites.

 Slop Detector